2023 Old Montreal fire

 On March 16, 2023, a fire destroyed a heritage property on Place d'Youville in the neighbourhood of Old Montreal, Quebec, Canada.

 The building built in the 1890s was known as Édifice William-Watson-Ogilvie and housed offices Ogilvie Milling Company until the 1940s when it was used by government agencies In the 1960s the upper floors were converted to housing units and further expansions on dwelling numbers were completed in the 1970s and 1980s.
 In 1994 the ground floor began using the space for their offices.
 The property was classified as being located in the cultural heritage site of the founding of Montreal in 1999.

 There were 22 people in the building at the time of the fire.
 The fire killed seven of those people, six of whom were Airbnb tenants.

 Casualties

 Victims included Charlie Lacroix (age 18), Walid Belkahla (18), Dr. An Wu (31), Dania Zafar (31), Saniya Khan (31), Nathan Sears (35), and Camille Maheux (78).

 At least two of the victims, Nathan Sears and An Wu, were academics who were visiting Montreal for conferences.

 The first identified of the victims, Camille Maheux, was a photographer and filmmaker whose pieces can be found in the collection of the National Gallery of Canada.
 Maheux was a long-term tenant of the building having lived there for over 30 years.

-Prior Safety Concerns
+Prior safety concerns

 On Sunday May 20, 2018, of the Victoria Day long weekend, at approximately 07:00 p.m., Service de sécurité incendie de Montréal responded to a stove-top fire call from a resident renting a room in a short term housing section of the building on the second story.